playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 These problematic behaviors on a non-idempotent component is why `StrictMode` was changed to enforce this behavior.

+// TODO: "Idempotency is so important to React, in fact, that it was mentioned as a core design decision in the second ever talk about React from the Facebook team: https://youtu.be/x7cQ3mrcKaY?si=I_fB-AZckPFB0MM8&t=1046"

 # React Fiber, Concurrent Features, and more

 In our story thus far, we've managed to make it to "React 18" and the changes it brought; But before we look forward, we must look back.
 Let's rewind back to 2016.
 At [ReactNext 2016, Andrew Clark gave a talk titled "What's Next for React"](https://www.youtube.com/watch?v=aV1271hd9ew).
 In it, he shares how the team has been working on an experiment called "Fiber".